ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 ### Angle brackets in Handlebars templates and partials

-Handlebars uses {{curley braces}} for expressions in a template.
+Handlebars use {{curley braces}} for expressions in a template.
 Since Frends also use Handlebars notation for mixing code elements with text, XML, JSON, etc, you have to use expression mode with a verbatim string (@"") when you create Handlebars templates to not confuse Frends.
 This makes it impossible to mix in Frends code elements in Handlebars templates.
 One way around